humanmade/tachyon/README.md

 ### Lambda Function

 The second part of using Lambda is the AWS Lambda function it's self.
-You can create a function in AWS Lamnda, and then upload a ZIP file for the code.
-To create the ZIP just create an archive of this repository (with modules installed), however we must exclude some things to make it smaller!
+You can create a function in AWS Lambda, and then upload a ZIP file for the code.
+To create the ZIP just create an archive of this repository (with npm modules installed), however we must exclude some things to make it smaller!

 ```
 zip -r lambda ./ -x node_modules/aws-sdk -x .git/